The Social Dilemma: Themes

 The Social Dilemma centers on the social and cultural impact of social media usage on regular users, with a focus on algorithmically enabled forms of behavior modification and psychological manipulation.
 The film depicts an array of related themes, including technological addiction, fake news, depression, and anxiety.

 One interviewee, Tim Kendall, a former director of Facebook, spoke up on the alarming goal of the company: updating the app with increased addictiveness for a consistent boost in engagement.
 Another interviewee, Tristan Harris, former Google designer, compares the addiction level to a "Vegas slot machine" as users "check their phones hoping that they have a notification, as it's like they are pulling the lever of a slot machine hoping they hit the jackpot".

 Misinformation and fake news are commonly spread on social media, and users are unable to distinguish between fake and real news, resulting in differences in ideology and societal division.
 The immersion of users in this app, who are thus exposed to limitless information, according to Kendall, could potentially lead to tension within society.

 The Social Dilemma also discusses how social media can cause depression and give users anxiety.
 Jonathan Haidt, a social psychologist and author, highlights the influence of social media on depression and anxiety, especially in younger adolescents.
-The documentary reports statistics on depression, self-harm, and suicide leading to hospitalization, specifically in American teen girls, resulting from social media use.
-The number of hospitalizations remained stable until around 2011 and rose a significant 62 percent in older teen girls (ages 15–19) and up 189 percent in younger teen girls (ages 10–14) since 2009 in the US.
-The same pattern is shown in the rates of suicide, which had increased 70 percent in older teen girls and 151 percent in younger teen girls compared to 2001–2010.
+The documentary reports statistics on depression, self-harm, and suicide leading to hospitalization, specifically in American teenage girls, resulting from social media use.
+The number of hospitalizations remained stable until around 2011 and rose a significant 62 percent in older teen girls (ages 15–19) and up 189 percent in younger teenage girls (ages 10–14) since 2009 in the US.
+The same pattern is shown in the rates of suicide, which had increased 70 percent in older teenage girls and 151 percent in younger teenage girls compared to 2001–2010.
 According to Haidt's interview, people born after 1996 have grown up in a society where social media usage is the norm, thus resulting in consistent exposure to overwhelming content from a young age.